volodalexey/spachat/README.md

 https://s-p-a-chat.herokuapp.com/
 > Only Chrome is tested now

-> After login you will see "shield" in Chrome

-> To use chat you need to enable "load unsafe script" by clicking on "shield" in address bar

 ##### To connect to each other make following (just a test connection peer-to-peer users):
-- A: create user & login & enable unsafe script
+- A: create user & login
-- B: create user & login & enable unsafe script
+- B: create user & login
 - A: goes to right panel and copies user id
 - A: sends this user id to B (e.g. by email)
 - A: goes to left panel "make friends"